Enissimu/Enissimu/README.md

 ### Hi there 👋

--I'm a Computer Engineering student at Ankara University and working part time as a software developer.
+I'm a Computer Engineering student at Ankara University and working part time as a software developer.

--Working with React and python most of the time.
+Working with React and python most of the time.